Connect to Remote MySQL Server using Proxy

 Now, machineB has access to machineC, the ip for machineB is allowed.
 But you want to access machineC from your machine, i.e. machineA.

-But your machine is not allowed by machineC.
+ButmachineC does not allow your machine.
 How would you generate a connection between machineA and machineC?
 Somehow using machineB, right?

 To do that, forward your local machineA port to port of machineC, by connecting to machineB.
 So that when you are connected to machineB, and then you try to create connection from machineA to machineC, it sends the request through machineC.